 If you have accidentally deleted some of your photos stored on an SD card, remember that not everything is lost yet.
 You can actually use a software to recover your deleted photos.
 Ontrack EasyRecovery is an excellent software choice; easy to use thanks to its simplified interface, the software will allow you to recover your photos in a few clicks.

-How to recover your photos in 3 easy steps.
+How to recover your photos in three easy steps

 The easiest and fastest way to recover your data is to use a photo recovery software like Ontrack EasyRecovery.
-The software is effective not only on hard disks and phones but also on storage devices like SD cards.
-With the EasyRecovery software, you can recover your photos in 3 easy steps:
+The software is effective not only on hard drives and smartphones but also on other storage devices like SD cards and USB keys.

-Step 1: Connect your device to a computer and run EasyRecovery.
+Step 1: Connect your device to a computer and run Ontrack EasyRecovery

 Launch the recovery software.
 When you have started it a selection of images will be displayed: hard drive, USB key, CD, mobile device, RAID.
 Choose the media that is applicable to your recovery.